Strawberries sprinkled with a sweet and crunchy almond topping and baked until juicy and golden.

-I found this easy strawberry dessert recipe in my British copy of her book, Nigella Kitchen: Recipes from the Heart of the Home, that I picked up and couldn’t put down when I was in London for Christmas last year.
-(Is it weird that I enjoy having to translate ingredients and amounts from metrics into ounces?)
+I found this easy strawberry strawberry almond crumble recipe in my British copy of her book, Nigella Kitchen: Recipes from the Heart of the Home, that I picked up and couldn’t put down when I was in London for Christmas last year.

 In her description, Nigella explains that with this recipe, your can turn even lackluster supermarket strawberries into “berry-intense” burst of tender juiciness.”
 How wonderful is that?